mstksg/inCode/copy/entries/monad-plus-2.md

 ~~~

 Do notation describes **a single path of a value**.
 This is slightly
 confusing at first.
-But look at it --- it has the exact same form as a
+But look at it --- it has the *exact same form* as a
 Maybe monad do block.

-This thing describes, in general terms, the path of a single value.  `x`, `y`,
+This thing describes, in general terms, the path of a **single value**.  `x`,
-and `z` are not lists --- they represent a single value, in the middle of the
+`y`, and `z` are *not* lists --- they represent a single value, in the middle
-treacherous journey.
+of its treacherous journey.

 Here is an illustration, tracing out "individual paths":